Kickers are strange sports subjects.

 Joseph does not fit the old stereotypes about Jews and athletics, and that is part of why he belongs here.
 He comes from a transnational background, built his career in a hyper-specialized role, and talked about Jewish life in ordinary, practiced terms rather than as novelty branding.

-He also belongs to the Maccabiah generation of athletes for whom Jewish sports identity is not only about ancestry.
+He also belongs to the Maccabiah generation of athletes for whom Jewish sports identity is about more than ancestry.
 It is about networks, camps, schools, communal memory, and a sense that a professional platform can still point back to those places.

 That is a modern sports biography, and more than a local-interest one.